• Skip to main content

 bowl of boston baked beans with bacon on top

-Making homemade baked beans in the oven is so much easier than you might think!
+Making homemade baked beans using canned beans is so much easier than you might think!
 Navy beans are traditionally used for making baked beans, and that's what I used in this recipe.

 Onion and garlic flavor the beans, alongside a couple of tablespoons of brown sugar and unsulfered molasses.
 Do NOT use blackstrap molasses, as it's incredibly bitter and will not deliver the same rich flavor.

-Of course, the best baked beans are baked beans with bacon, so I added a few slices to the mixture to add some smokiness.
+The best baked beans are baked beans with bacon, of course, so I added a few slices to the mixture to add some smokiness.
 Worcestershire sauce, yellow mustard, and a blend of herbs and spices round out the recipe.

-Of particular note are the ground cloves.
-Just a pinch of cloves adds to the classic Northeast flavor.
+One unique spice to note are the ground cloves.
+Just a pinch of cloves adds to the classic Northeast flavor to the Boston baked beans.

 ingredients for Boston baked beans

-Even though I made these baked beans with canned beans, they taste like you let them cook low and slow in the oven for hours!
+Even though I made this Boston baked bean recipe using canned beans, they taste like you let them cook low and slow in the oven for hours!

 Step 2: Add the bacon and cook, stirring often, until it is just crisp and fat is rendered.
 Remove the bacon to a bowl using a slotted spoon.